AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-how-to-contribute-to-appflowy.md

 <!-- How to Contribute -->
-## How to Contribute to AppFlowy
+## Before You Get Started
+If you are new to open source development, this document will guide you through the process.

+If you've worked on open source projects before, much of this will seem familiar to you.
+However, we still reccomend you review this guide to make sure you are adhering to our processes and conventions.

 AppFlowy is managed via GitHub, a popular version control system.

 You'll need a [GitHub account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account) to get started.

 We recommend getting familiar with GitHub's features, especially [GitHub Workflows](https://docs.github.com/en/actions/using-workflows), before starting with contributions.

+Please also familiarize youself with the AppFlowy [Style Guide](https://appflowy.gitbook.io/docs/essential-documentation/contribute-to-appflowy/software-contributions/submitting-code/style-guides) and
+[Code Submission Guidelines](https://appflowy.gitbook.io/docs/essential-documentation/contribute-to-appflowy/software-contributions/submitting-code/code-submission-guidelines) before you submit your code.

-### How to Connect With the Team
+## How to Connect With the Team
 The best ways to connect with the team are via **Discord** and **GitHub**.

-#### Using Discord to Connect With the Team
+### Using Discord to Connect With the Team

 Create a Discord account and join the [AppFlowy Community Server](https://discord.com/invite/9Q2xaN37tV).